 Concretely, ready will be false while Privy is determining what wallets are available for the user, and will be true once Privy has settled on the current set of connected wallets.

-Both the useWallets and usePrivy hook return information about a user's wallets.
-The key difference between the two is:
+The useWallets, useSolanaWallets, and usePrivy hooks all return information about a user’s wallets.
+The key difference between the them is:

 • usePrivy will return all linked wallets, which you can use to verify that a user owns a given wallet address.